What Do Dreams Mean? Interpreting Seven Common Dreams

 Sigmund Freud

-Sigmund Freud, one of the pioneer researchers of the unconscious, believed that dreams reflect our "repressed desires and emotions."
+Sigmund Freud, one of the pioneer researchers of the unconscious, developed his own dream analysis that examined the dream’s events or dream content.
+He then interpreted how they reflect our "repressed desires and emotions" in real life.
 He thought addressing these dreams was the “royal road” to understanding the root of neurotic behavior.

 Carl Jung